Delivery Guy Infiltration

 - In the movie Miami Vice, Rico gets the drug dealers to open their door by calling out "Milano's Pizza!"

 - In The Incredible Hulk, Bruce Banner gets past the guard (played by Lou Ferrigno) in the laboratory by showing up with pizzas and leaving him one for free.

 Banner (dressed as a pizza delivery man): Tell you what, I have an extra medium.
 Take it on the house.
 (Guard takes the pizza and waves him through)

-- Speaking of films with Edward Norton, in The Italian Job 2003, Charlie's crew gets into Steve's house in this way.
+- In The Italian Job (2003), Charlie's crew gets into Steve's house in this way.
 They tamper with Steve's cable box, then send Stella into Steve's house disguised as a cable repair girl.
 To help the illusion, Handsome Rob steals a cable company van for Stella by flirting with an actual cable girl and asking her for her shirt and her truck in a hilarious Instant Seduction scene.